emoses/home-assistant-limited/README.md

 ## Configuration/access control

-Configuration is in `resources/config.yaml`.
+Configuration is in a `config.yaml`.
+The path is specified in your .lein-env at `:config-file-path` or the `CONFIG_FILE_PATH` environment variable, and defaults to `/etc/home-assistant-limited/config.yaml`.
 There's an example config file at `resources/config.yaml.example`.

 ```yaml
 users: